dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

 # memory-leak

-NOT YET FULLY IMPLEMENTED

 An example "memory leak" programming mistake when calling a C function from a Java program via the Foreign Function and Memory API.

 ## Overview

-The FFM API becomes especially interesting when you can use it do "substantial work" in C code that you could not do in Java code at the same level of performance.
-This project aims to show a working example of that kind of use case.
-I'm doubtful that it will actually demonstrate "better performance", but the architecture, concepts and code paths in this project are what is interesting.
-Performance benchmarking is its own science.
+The FFM API is great because it makes "calling C code from Java easier".
+But, it can't make C itself any easies.
+As a developer, you still bear the responsibility of managing memory allocated by C code even when you are operating from the comfort of a memory-managed runtime like the JVM.
+This project demonstrates a style of memory leak that you might make when calling C code from Java.

-This project is not a "hello world"-style project.
+Note: This project is not a "hello world"-style project.
 You should explore the foundational concepts of the FFM API, `jextract`, and Gradle by some other means.